-Table 4 shows the five skill clauses acquired during one of these runs.
-The two clauses for drivingin-segment specify different decompositions for achieving this top-level goal under alternative start conditions.
-The second of these refers to the clause for in-segment, which refers to the learned subskill for in-intersection-for-right-turn and the primitive skill steer-for-right-turn.
-The former refers to in-rightmost-lane, which invokes the primitive skill clause driving-in-segment, but it also calls on itself recursively with distinct arguments.
-For clarification, the table also presents the primitive clause for in-intersection-for-right-turn, which the system was given as background knowledge.
+Table 4 shows the four skill clauses acquired during one of these runs.
+The clause for in-segment specifies a decomposition the system found for achieving this top-level goal.
+It refers to the learned subskill for in-intersection-for-right-turn and the primitive skill steer-for-right-turn.
+The former refers to in-rightmost-lane, which invokes another learned skill for driving-in-segment, but it also calls on itself recursively, at which point a primitive skill clause with the same head is used as a base case.
+For clarification, the table also presents this primitive clause for in-intersection-for-right-turn, which the system was given as background knowledge.